Rigs of Rods airplane on a runway in 3D, with cockpit instruments visible at the bottom of the screen

 Cons:

-❌ Can be a bit technical to get started (simulator-style controls)
+❌ Can be a bit nerdy to get started (simulator controls)

-❌ Sporadic crashes can still occur under heavy loads (especially under stress)
+❌ Sporadic crashes may still occur under heavy loads (especially under stress)

 ❌ Danish language may be incomplete depending on UI/mods